Roads To Wythenshawe

 - Produce art work, including visual arts and creative writing.

 The project will culminate in a two month exhibition at the People’s History Museum from December.
+This is now open and can be viewed everyday from 10am-5pm.

 We meet every Wednesday 4:30-6:30pm in the WOW Zone at Woodhouse Park Lifestyle Centre.